2013 St. Louis Rams season: Week 7: at Carolina Panthers

 Tempers flared all game long.
 Not only did the Rams lose the game 15–30, but they lost two starters; defensive end Chris Long was ejected after throwing a punch and quarterback Sam Bradford suffered a season-ending knee injury after running out of bounds.
 It would also be Sam Bradford's last game in a Rams uniform as he missed all of 2014 with the same injury to the same knee and was traded to the Philadelphia Eagles in 2015.

 Week 8: vs. Seattle Seahawks

-With Kellen Clemens taking over for the rest of season, the Rams defense did their best, sacking Russell Wilson seven times.
-However, despite that, the Seahawks would go on to stun the Rams 14–9.
+With Kellen Clemens taking over for the rest of season, the Rams defense played lights out, sacking Russell Wilson seven times and allowing just 135 total yards.
+However, despite that, the Seahawks would go on to defeat the Rams 14–9.

 Week 9: vs. Tennessee Titans

 Week 10: at Indianapolis Colts

 The Rams harassed Andrew Luck and the Colts all game long, stunning Indy with a 38-8 blowout.
 The game's highlights included Chris Long returning a fumble for a 45 yards to give the Rams the game's first points.
 Tavon Austin broke the hearts of Colts' fans with three touchdowns, one returned for 98 yards and two receptions.